 Constructed from a base of popcorn pottles, plant pot-trays, and paper bowls, the basic shape was transformed by overlayed with plaster wraps by Julia Fortunata and Christian Baier.
 This not only concealed the popcorn motif, but added a textured layer that could be painted.

-For its first outing, the tower was lit internally and rigged with two furry rats that scurried up the walls towards the Pied Piper when a cord was pulled.
+For its first outing, the tower was lit internally and rigged with two furry rats that scurried up the walls towards the Pied Piper (made by Christian) when a cord was pulled.
 This was to complement the “Pied Piper of Hamlin” theme.
 (I am reliably informed that His Majesty and Their Excellencies tested this mechanism thoroughly during the feast.)

 For its second outing, the tower was de-ratted and lushly decorated with pomegranates, red carnations, red roses, and gold leaves to enhance the “Evening in Granada” theme.